-- This Repton policy relates to Repton School - The safety and welfare of our pupils is our highest priority. - All children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs. - Our aim is to know everyone as an individual and to provide a secure and caring environment so that every pupil can learn in safety. - No child or group of children will be treated any less favourably than others in being able to access services that meet their particular needs. - At Repton, in line with KCSiE 2022 and WTSC 2018, a child centred approach is fundamental to safeguarding and promoting the welfare of every child. - A child centred approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families. - In all matters relating to Child Protection, Repton will follow the procedures laid down by the Derby & Derbyshire Safeguarding Childrens Partnership (DDSCP), together with DfE guidance contained in Working Together to Safeguard Children (WTSC, July 2018) and Keeping Children Safe in Education (KCSiE, September 2022) - This policy is applicable to the whole school community, at both Repton School and Repton Prep, however, we appreciate that pupils, in the context of a residential setting, may be particularly vulnerable and that there may be enhanced potential for abuse.
-This is emphasised in all our safeguarding training and staff must be sensitive to the needs of boarders in particular. - All members of staff have a duty to safeguard our pupils' welfare and provide a safe environment in which children can learn and must therefore familiarise and comply at all times with this policy. - All School staff should be aware that safeguarding incidents can happen at any time and anywhere and are required to be alert to any possible concerns. - Where a child is suffering significant harm, or is likely to do so, action will be taken to protect that child.
-Action will also be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.
+- This Repton policy relates to Repton School. - The safety and welfare of our pupils is our highest priority. - All children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs. - Our aim is to know everyone as an individual and to provide a secure and caring environment so that every pupil can learn in safety. - No child or group of children will be treated any less favourably than others in being able to access services that meet their particular needs. - A child centred approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families. - The age range of pupils is 12-19.
+For all practical purposes, a 12 year old pupil would be treated as Yr 9 (B Block).
+However, were the age to be significant in a particular instance, the response would be adapted accordingly. - In all matters relating to Child Protection, Repton will follow the procedures laid down by the Derby & Derbyshire Safeguarding Childrens Partnership (DDSCP), together with DfE guidance contained in Working Together to Safeguard Children (WTSC, July 2023) and Keeping Children Safe in Education (KCSiE, September 2023) - This policy is applicable to the whole school community of Repton School, however, we appreciate that pupils, in the context of a residential setting, may be particularly vulnerable and that there may be enhanced potential for abuse.
+This is emphasised in all our safeguarding training and staff must be sensitive to the needs of boarders in particular. - At Repton, in line with KCSiE 2023 and WTSC 2023, a child centred approach is fundamental to safeguarding and promoting the welfare of every child. - All members of staff have a duty to safeguard our pupils' welfare and provide a safe environment in which children can learn and must therefore familiarise and always comply with this policy. - All School staff should be aware that safeguarding incidents can happen at any time and anywhere and are required to be alert to any possible concerns. - Where a child is suffering significant harm, or is likely to do so, action will be taken to protect that child.
+Action will also be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk. - Safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone - teaching and non-teaching staff who comes into contact with children and their families and carers has a role to play in safeguarding children in identifying concerns, sharing information and taking prompt action so that the right help is provided at the right time.
+In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred and aim to protect the child using national, local and school, child protection procedures.

-- Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone teaching and non-teaching staff who comes into contact with children and their families and carers has a role to play in safeguarding children in identifying concerns, sharing information and taking prompt action so that the right help is provided at the right time.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred and aim to protect the child using national, local and school, child protection procedures; - This means that all professionals who come into contact with children should consider, at all times, what is in the best interests of the child, but making it clear that confidentiality can never be promised.
+• This means that all professionals who come into contact with children should consider, at all times, what is in the best interests of the child, but making it clear that confidentiality can never be promised.